reenz/CV/README.md

 [Projects](#projects) | [Education](#education) | [Skills](#skills) | [Experience](#experience) | [Interests](#interests) | [Linkedin](https://www.linkedin.com/in/reena-sharma-061a07105/)

 I was a junior auditor and now a full stack developer.
+While working at PRGX, I had a strong desire to automate the manual audit processes but lacked the skills or platform to do so.
+My relocation from India to UK gave me the much needed time to pursue my interest in programming.
+Makers Academy provided me with the platform to go from a hobbyist programmer to being a full-stack developer.

-I am quick to grasp new concepts and ideas and able to work on own initiative with the organisation and prioritisation to achieve deadlines.
+I am quick to grasp new concepts and ideas and able to work on own initiative with the organisation and prioritisation to achieve deliverables .

 #### Projects